last-rev-llc/lastrev-starter-v2/packages/graphql-extensions/README.md

 ### Resolvers

-Resolvers are useful when you need to create new queries, or whole new types that are not tied to content in Contentful.
+Resolvers are useful when you need to create new queries, or whole new types that are not tied to content in the CMS.

 Similar to mappers, you would use a resolver function to define the behavior of the field.
 The same ApolloContext object is passed in.